AwatefMenewer/100-days-of-code/README.md

 ### Day 57:  Nov  8, 2021

-**Today's Progress**: how to  spreading Objects in react and Continue challenge in code war
+**Today's Progress**:Learned how to  spreading Objects in react and Continue challenge in code war

+### Day 58:  Nov  9, 2021

+**Today's Progress**:Learned how to  wrap up our reducers in react and Continue challenge in code war